Fire has shaped the evolution of Australia’s landscapes and native species over millions of years.

 Our Reserves at Yourka and Carnavon are under threat most years due to lightning strikes.

-In the arid zone fire frequency and severity is directly related to well-above-average rainfall events, which can lead to prolific growth in grass and vegetation and raise the risk of large fires when the landscape dries out.
+In the arid zone fire frequency and severity is directly related to above-average rainfall events, which can lead to prolific growth in grass and vegetation and raise the risk of large fires when the landscape dries out.

 We also have an important partnership with Birrliburu in the arid zone where we work closely with senior Traditional Owners and rangers to plan and implement prescribed burns.

 The difference between proactive, controlled burns and uncontrolled bushfires is stark.
 It’s often the difference between life and death for native species.